Swathi971/Lab-Notes/DevOps/Jenkins/Parameterization.md

 ```commandline
 /tmp/script.sh swathi k8s
 ```
-I will have to edit the job every time you want to change inputs.
+I will have to edit the job every time I want to change inputs.
 This is not good practice, especially in teams or production environments.
 Solution → Use Jenkins parameters to let users input values at build time, safely and flexibly.

 ### Step-by-Step: Using Parameters in a Freestyle Jenkins Project